- Home

 Self monitoring

-The monitor may recommend that an institution requests from NZQA that their programme is set to self-monitoring.
-This occurs when the monitor considers that a programme and its delivery are stable, and that all conditions for changing its monitoring status are met.
+This happens when the monitor considers a programme and its delivery are stable, and that all conditions for changing its monitoring status are met.

 Self-monitoring involves external monitoring and the provision of an Annual Programme Evaluation Report (APER) to NZQA.